Rescue swimmer: U.S. Navy

-Although an aviation Rescue Swimmer's primary job is to search and recover downed pilots, there is a multitude of training for tactics.
+Although an aviation Rescue Swimmer's primary job is to search for and recover downed pilots, there is a multitude of training for tactics.
 This is what makes a Rescue Swimmer a part of the Special Operations force of the United States Navy.
-The Level II and III syllabi that a Rescue Swimmer must complete involve training on specific missions such as Helicopter-Visit Board Search and Seizure(HVBSS), Combat Search and Rescue(CSAR), SOF support, CAS, DA, PR, and SUW.
+The Level II and III syllabi that a Rescue Swimmer must complete involve training on specific missions such as Helicopter- Visit, board, search, and seizure (HVBSS), Combat search and rescue (CSAR), Special forces support, Close air support, Direct action, Aircrew survival equipmentman, and Surface warfare.
 All fully qualified AWS crewmen are also aerial/aviation gunners.
-They qualify on the M-240D, GAU-21, M4(series), and M11.
+They qualify on the M240D, GAU-21, M4 carbine(series), and M11 rifle.
 Each crewman must be a master of their weapons and be able to perform under pressure in order to complete their respective missions.
-AWS crewmen work with forces such as Navy SEALS, Army Rangers, Navy EOD, MARSOC, Coast Guard MSRT, Border Patrol Tactical Unit(BORTAC) and other various special warfare units.
+AWS crewmen work with forces such as US Navy SEALs, US Army Rangers, Explosive ordnance disposal (United States Navy), US Marine Forces Special Operations Command, Maritime Security Response Team, BORTAC as well as other law enforcement, symmetric warfare and special warfare units.